So, What is Tibetan Yoga?

 If you have a meditation experience, wonderful!
 Keep it going.
 Nothing can change us more profoundly than taming and perfecting our mindstream.
 These practices can support and enhance meditation.
 And if you don’t have an interest in meditation (yet!) these practices still bring many benefits.
 This is their magic - the magic of being medicine.
 Holding the breath, focusing our awareness on a single point within the body and in the breath, moving in the prescribed ways - the movements just clear obstacles and hinderances out of our systems.
 It’s just like when we take medicine prescribed by a physician, we don’t need to know what it does, its mechanism of action, or its chemistry.
 Medicine just works.
 These movements just clear anger, reduce jealousy, tame our pride, restore us when we are drowsy and calm us when we are agitated.
 If you become familiar with them, they can work for you.
 It’s that easy.

-These ideas of enhancing and also removing obstacles are very clearly articulated in the teachings of Tibetan Yoga.
+These ideas of enhancing positive qualities and removing obstacles are very clearly articulated in the teachings of Tibetan Yoga.
 The concepts are bogdun and geksel respectively.
 Topics for a future blog or blogs.

 If you have not already, please try the nine breaths course.
 It’s a kind of panacea for clearing challenging things out and bringing more awareness and wisdom into each moment.
 It’s easy.
 It’s free.
 It’s powerful.
 This breath is the place to give Tibetan yoga a try, and to see if it is something you want to bring into you life.